edomt/edomt.github.io/_posts/2018-6-1-Elo-R-WorldCup.md

 What is Elo?
 ------------

-In its most basic definition, Elo is a rating system which lets us rank teams (or players in individual sports or games) relative to one another, and predict the likely outcome of a given match-up.
+In its most basic definition, Elo is a rating system that lets us rank teams (or players in individual sports or games) relative to one another and predict the likely outcome of a given match-up.
 I won't try to explain it better than Wikipedia:

 > The Elo rating system is a method for calculating the relative skill